Author's Guide

 2. English is the official language of this Journal.

-Only those manuscripts are considered for publication in the Agrobiological Records, the contents of which have not been published and are not being considered for publication in any other journal and prepared keeping all the Ethical guidelines suggested by the Committee on Publication Ethics (COPE).
-It is assumed that all named authors agree with the contents and form of the manuscript and are responsible for the validity and originality of data presented in the manuscript.
+Only those manuscripts are considered for publication in the Agrobiological Records, the contents of which have not been published and are not being considered for publication in any other journal, and are prepared keeping all the Ethical guidelines suggested by the Committee on Publication Ethics (COPE).
+It is assumed that all named authors agree with the contents and form of the manuscript and are responsible for the validity and originality of the data presented in the manuscript.

 The contents of the manuscript published in the Agrobiological Records are the opinions of the authors.
-Consequently, neither the Editor nor the Publisher (Unique Scientific Publishers) are responsible for the opinions expressed/deduced or plagiarism committed by the author (s).
+Consequently, neither the Editor nor the Publisher (Unique Scientific Publishers) is responsible for the opinions expressed/deduced or plagiarism committed by the author (s).

 5. Authors are encouraged to provide 3 to 4 names of leading scientists in the major field of the study.
 Include his/her name, designation, official postal address (University/Institute/Company, City, Country, Postal Code), official email address, and telephone/fax number.